Dax invariants, light bulbs, and isotopies of symplectic structures: Introduction

 \begin{Theorem} There exists an infinite collection of embeddings of $\Sigma$ in $M$ that are all geometrically dual to $G:=\{\pt\}\times S^2$, are homotopic to each other relative to a neighborhood of $G$, and are mutually non-isotopic as embedded surfaces in $M$. \end{Theorem}

-In fact, we also give a complete classification of isotopy classes of embeddings of $\Sigma$ in $\Sigma\times S^2$ that are geometrically dual to $\{\pt\}\times S^2$, which will be stated in Theorem \ref{intro thm: classification} below.
-We remark that in Theorem \ref{thm_homot_non_isotopic_intro}, the surfaces are non-isotopic even after possible reparametrizations, and the isotopies do not need to fix the dual sphere.
+In fact, we will also give a complete classification of isotopy classes of embeddings of $\Sigma$ in $\Sigma\times S^2$ that are geometrically dual to $\{\pt\}\times S^2$, which will be stated in Theorem \ref{intro thm: classification} below.
+We remark that in Theorem \ref{thm_homot_non_isotopic_intro}, the surfaces are still non-isotopic after reparametrizations, and the isotopies are not required to fix the dual sphere.

 Theorem \ref{thm_homot_non_isotopic_intro} is closely related to Gabai's 4-dimensional lightbulb theorem.
 Given an embedded surface $R$ with a geometrically dual embedded sphere $G$ in a 4-manifold $X$, the surface $R$ is called $G$-\emph{inessential} if the induced map $\pi_1(R\setminus G)\to \pi_1(X\setminus G)$ is trivial \cite[Definition 9.6]{Gabai20}.
 The following is a version of Gabai's $4$-dimensional light bulb theorem for embedded surfaces. \begin{Theorem*}[{\cite[Theorem 10.1]{Gabai20}}] Suppose $X$ is an oriented $4$-manifold and $\pi_1(X)$ has no $2$-torsion.
 Let $R$ and $S$ be two homotopic closed embedded surfaces in $M$ with a common geometrically dual sphere $G$.
 If both $R$ and $S$ are $G$-inessential, then $R$ and $S$ are isotopic. \end{Theorem*} In \cite[Question 10.15]{Gabai20}, Gabai asked whether the ``$G$-inessential'' condition in the above theorem can be removed.
 Since $\pi_1(\Sigma\times S^2)$ has no 2-torsion, Theorem \ref{thm_homot_non_isotopic_intro} gives a negative answer to Gabai's question.